garvit3835/product-docs-feature/workspaces/access.md

-# Accessing the Devbox in a Workspace
+# Accessing the DevBox in a Workspace

-There are various ways to interact with your devbox.
+There are various ways to interact with your DevBox.
 The first step is to verify the name of the workspace that you want to interact with.

 {% code overflow="wrap" %}
 ```bash